Monday through Friday

-And of lucre what was written on your papers was now your official name.
-You can see how easy it was to change a family name and how the lineage can easily be altered or lose completely.
+And, of course, what was written on your papers was now your official name.
+You can see how easy it was to change a family name and how the lineage can easily be altered or lost completely.

-So bear that in mid when researching your name. - Things are not always as they seem.
+So bear that in mind when researching your name. - things are not always as they seem.
 Etymology is not an exact science.
-Even authoritative sources are not necessity authoritative sources.
+Even authoritative sources are not necessarily authoritative sources.

 Family names of US and Canadian Immigrants

-I believe that many immigrants (particularly in the USA and maybe Canada) have surname resulting form this scenario.
-I even heard of a situation where a group of people were subsequently renames after the name of the village where the originated from (Lemke in Germany).
+Many immigrants (particularly in the USA and maybe Canada) possibly have surnames resulting form this scenario or even where a group of people were subsequently renamed after the name of the village where the originated from (Lemke in Germany).

 So there you have at least one scenario about how family surnames can change in an instant or a whim.